 1.2.1 The process of plan making and engagement is almost as important as the Plan itself.
-Consultation has been carried out throughout the Plan process and is required to demonstrate that the policies in the NDP have been informed by participation of the people who live, work and have business interests in the Neighbourhood Area.
-Consequently, a range of early engagement was under taken and this is outlined in Annex 2 'Consultation Process' and in the Consultation Statement.
+Consultation was carried out throughout the Plan process and was required to demonstrate that the policies in the NDP were informed by participation of the people who live, work and have business interests in the Neighbourhood Area.
+Consequently, a range of early engagement was undertaken and this is outlined in Annex 2 'Consultation Process' and in the submitted Consultation Statement.